Flag of Bangsamoro: Design

 The approved design for the Bangsamoro regional flag as per Bangsamoro Autonomy Act No. 1 is a green, white, and red horizontal tricolor of equal height with a golden yellow crescent and seven-pointed star as well as a white kris.

 The flag's standard dimensions is at 3 x 5.5 ft, or with an aspect ratio of 6:11.
 The flag's four colors are defined by law according to their HEX values.

-The greens symbolizes the majority Muslim population of the region, white represents purity, and red represents the Bangsamoro struggle.
+The green symbolizes the majority Muslim population of the region, white represents purity, and red represents the Bangsamoro struggle.

-The crescent represents the "principles which guided the Bangsamoro who struggled for self-determination" and the seven points of the star represents the component local governments of the region at the time of its creation in 2019; the provinces of Basilan, Lanao del Sur, Maguindanao (now divided into Maguindanao del Norte and Maguindanao del Sur in 2022), Sulu and Tawi Tawi, Cotabato City and the 63 barangays in Cotabato which are part of Bangsamoro.
+The crescent represents the "principles which guided the Bangsamoro who struggled for self-determination" and the seven points of the star represents the component local governments of the region at the time of its creation in 2019; the provinces of Basilan, Lanao del Sur, Maguindanao (now divided into Maguindanao del Norte and Maguindanao del Sur in 2022), Sulu (formerly part of the region until 2024) and Tawi Tawi, Cotabato City and the 63 barangays in Cotabato which are part of Bangsamoro.
 The golden yellow of both elements situated in the center of the flag's white section signifies "bright future" for the region.

 The kris is to be displayed in the center of the bottom red portion of the flag.
 The width of the sword is 60 percent of the flag's width.
 It signifies the region's protection and resistance against "tyranny, oppression, and injustice".